FI2BECS75 Cloud Services

 - Course description

-- Course codeFI2BECS75
+- Course CodeFI2BECS75

-- Level of study5.2
+- Level of Study5.2

-- Program of studyBack-End Development 2
+- Program of StudyBack-End Development 2

 - Credits7.5

-- Course coordinatorFrederick Johannes Botha, Joshua Wiggill
+- Study Plan CoordinatorFrederick Johannes Botha, Joshua Wiggill

 This course teaches candidates how to integrate cloud services into Back-end solutions effectively.
 Different cloud providers are discussed, focusing on their most widely used offerings as they relate to Back-end development.
 Candidates are provided with the knowledge of the tools and processes needed to utilise these services.
 The course also provides insights into using container-based technologies such as Docker and Kubernetes.